 For corporates: Information on the scale and nature of digital exclusion in London will be more detailed and easily accessible, giving companies a greater ability to provide offers of philanthropic support where they are most needed.

-The following four projects have been identified for the first wave of activity under this programme:
+The following five projects were identified by boroughs for the first wave of activity:

-- Digital Inclusion Research – This project brings to light the range of digital inclusion initiatives in London, the key barriers and success factors to tackling digital exclusion.
+- Digital Inclusion Research: Complete – This project brings to light the range of digital inclusion initiatives in London, the key barriers and success factors to tackling digital exclusion.

-- Device Upcycling – This project explores how we can encourage and help London’s public sector organisations to upcycle their retired devices to benefit digitally excluded Londoners.
+- Device Upcycling: Complete– This project explores how we can encourage and help London’s public sector organisations to upcycle their retired devices to benefit digitally excluded Londoners.

-- Digital Inclusion in Temporary Accommodation – This project aims to address the specific needs of digitally excluded individuals and families living in temporary accommodation.
+- Digital Inclusion in Temporary Accommodation: Complete – This project aims to address the specific needs of digitally excluded individuals and families living in temporary accommodation.

-- Supporting Dementia Carers – This project builds on a previous discovery by Community Makers to find ways to find digitally-enabled ways to support the carers of people living with dementia.
+- Supporting Dementia Carers: Underway, due to complete in April 2022 – This project builds on a previous discovery by Community Makers to find ways to find digitally-enabled ways to support the carers of people living with dementia.

 If you work in London local government and wish to get involved in these projects or stay connected with the rest of the programme, we invite you to join our Basecamp space where we will post major announcements and opportunities.